simop07/tesi_FOOT/README.md

 # tesi_FOOT
-Material used for FOOt thesis project
+Material used for FOOT thesis project